 She goes on, spending the next lines giving in-depth details about the fish’s skin.
-Bishop uses a simile to to describe its state.
+Bishop uses a simile to describe its state.
 She compares it to old wallpaper that is peeling off the walls of an ancient house.
-As the strips come off, the skin underneath is revealed, and a new pattern is created as the two different textures and colours contrast one another.
+As the strips come off, the skin underneath is revealed, and a new pattern is created as the two different textures and colors contrast to one another.

-In the next two lines the speaker uses additional similes to compare the shapes that the peeling skin makes to “full blown roses”.
+In the next two lines of ‘The Fish,’ the speaker uses additional similes to compare the shapes that the peeling skin makes to “full blown roses”.
 This is another reference to a wallpaper pattern.
-But, she make sure to emphasize the fact that the paper pattern has been lost to the ages.
+But, she makes sure to emphasize the fact that the paper pattern has been lost to the ages.
 However it used to look, those images are long since gone.